 I Am Me Literature Guide

 We are all who we are meant to be.
 This affirming book with rhyme and repetition shows us the beauty in each of us.
-Children, parents, friends, and families need not be afraid of the unknown or different beacuse we are all amazing, super, and created as who we are meant to be.
+Children, parents, friends, and families need not be afraid of the unknown or different, such as neuro or physical disabilities, because we are all amazing, super, unique, and created as who we are meant to be.

 Ask: What are you like?
 What do you look like?
 What is your personality?
 What are you good at?
 What makes you exactly who you are and not someone else?